Mihir3009/instruction-bias/README.md

 How long will this event go on? | |
 What is the duration of brushing teeth? | |
 How long will you drive? | |
+How many years will it take to do PhD? | |
+How long are you take for bathing? | |
+How long are you looking at me? | |
+How long will exam take? | |
+How long will it take to make bridge? | |
+How long does it take for light to reach from sun to earth ? | | if your travelling speed is nearing the speed of light, will time pass slowly or quickly for you ? | | How long does a PhD course last ? | |
+How long does a formula-1 car take to go around a modern track ? | | How long does it take for a person to bike for 1 mile ? | |